-The Cathedral Sveti Marko – This is probably most important building in the Korcula Old Town.
-It is built in Gothic-Renaissance style, completed in 15th century at the place of other church from 13th century.
-Cathedral was built by local masters and craftsman of stone masonry, very well known in renaissance and baroque Dubrovnik and Venice.
+St. Mark’s Cathedral is probably the most important building in the Korcula Old Town.
+It is built in Gothic-Renaissance style, completed in the 15th century at the place of other church from 13th century.
+It was built by local masters and craftsman of stone masonry, very well known in renaissance and baroque Dubrovnik and Venice.

-Most famous among them was stone mason Marko Andijic who completed cathedral’s tower and cupola (1481) as well as elegant ciborium above main altar.
-Cathedral’s facade is decorated with the truly beautiful fluted rose and various relief and statues, while main door – portal is framed by statues of Adam and Eve and figures of lions.
-Inside the Cathedral there are two Tintoreto’s paintings. + See my Catherdal Sv Marko video channel
+Most famous among them was stone mason Marko Andijic who completed the cathedral’s tower and cupola (1481) as well as elegant ciborium above the main altar.
+Cathedral’s facade is decorated with the truly beautiful fluted rose and various relief and statues (photos), while the main door – portal is framed by statues of Adam and Eve and figures of lions.
+Inside the Cathedral there are two Tintoretto’s paintings.

 The construction of a new Church was the result of two factors: the establishment of the Diocese at the beginning of the 14th century and an economic boom caused by the development of stone masonry at the end of the same century.